nathanberry97/personalWebsite/posts/myNeovimConfig.md

 vim.keymap.set('n', '<C-f>', '<cmd>silent !tmux neww tmux-sessioniser<CR>')
 ```

-I set space as my leader key because I find this most comfortable.
 The first keybinding I use is setting hyphen to get me into
 [netrw](https://neovim.io/doc/user/pi_netrw.html),
 this is when I don't use
 [fzf.vim](https://github.com/junegunn/fzf.vim) to navigate the file system.

 I set leader s to toggle spelling on and off, as when I am writing
-markdown I like to have a spell checker enabled and I find this as being
+markdown I like to have a spell checker enabled.
-a pretty straight forward solution.
-But somehow how I still manage to add
+I find this a pretty straight forward solution.
+But somehow how I still manage to add typos...
-typos...

 Next we come on to how I do find and replace in a file which is set to leader
 r, it is pretty useful to be fair.